jundalisay/superb/content/en/research/indian/idea/chapter-02.md

 <!-- With the help of these subtler stages of mind, that is, with the help of intellectual mind, the blind práńáh is properly controlled.  -->

-Thus, vital energy <!-- práńáh --> and the mind working together maintain the structural solidarity in this divine march of pratisaiṋcara.
+Thus, vital energy <!-- práńáh --> and the mind working together maintain the structural solidarity in this divine march of subtilification<!-- pratisaiṋcara -->.

 ```elixir
 Life = Vital energy + Unit Mind
 ```

-This is how we explain that mind is a creation of matter.
+This is how <!-- we explain that --> mind is a creation of matter.

 <!-- Here is the speciality of the philosophy of Ananda Marga over other philosophies, explaining by a logical and analytical theory that  -->